 .
 In that case, U.S. District Judge Yvonne Gonzalez

 Rogers on Oct.
-23 determined that the company failed to
+23 determined the plaintiff would likely succeed

-reference material information on compensation in its proxy
+information on its equity incentive plan in its proxy statement

 "The law requires that when a board of directors seeks a